 Market Breadth Analysis

 There have been a lot of negatives thrown at the economy and markets over the past 10 years.
 Yet, the secular bull market continues, supported by central bank money printing and ultra-low interest rates.
-Asset values have risen supported by ever-lower interest rates; bonds, equities, real estate and collectibles have gained record highs.
-What will be the catalyst that will ultimately see the end to this cycle, where unhealthy government, household and corporate debt levels prove unsustainable?
+Asset values have risen, supported by ever-lower interest rates; bonds, equities, real estate and collectibles have gained record highs.
+What catalyst will ultimately see the end to this cycle, where unhealthy government, household and corporate debt levels prove unsustainable?

-The makes me think back to 1987 (see above), where rising interest rates and crude oil prices ultimately led to a major market correction.
-The lead-up was similar to today where markets remained strong despite a soft economic environment that had the support by lower interest rates and increased central bank money supply.
+The takes me back to 1987 (see above), where rising interest rates and crude oil prices ultimately led to a major market correction.
+The lead-up was similar to today where markets remained strong despite a soft economic environment that had was supported by lower interest rates and increased central bank money supply.
 Higher interest rates and oil prices ultimately acted as a tax on an already weak environment, and led to the ensuing market correction.

 Looking at where we are now with both interest rates and crude oil pricing, this would be roughly equivalent to early 1987 which was about 6-8 months prior to Black Monday (October 19, 1987).